ImpressiveTaste/dsPIC33AK-bipolar-stepper-motor-drive/README.md

 <br><img src="images/stepper_symbol.png">
 <br>Bipolar Stepper Motor

-<br>This series of examples presents how to drive a bipolar stepper motor using an AVR microcontroller, including the power stage.
+<br>This series of examples presents how to drive a bipolar stepper motor using a dsPIC33AK microcontroller, including the power stage.
+(This is a Work In Progress)

 ## Hardware Used